One Side ... Or Both?

 No, some babies will switch around a bit.
 They may nurse on one breast in the morning when supply is highest…. and then nurse on both breasts in the evening, when supply is the lowest.

 Also, some moms will find that when they are back at work they will pump from both breasts, even though baby usually only nurses from one breast at a time.
 This helps to keep their supply adequate if they notice a gradual decrease as the work week goes on.
 However, if a mom continues to have a high supply once back at work, she may find it helpful to pump only one side at a time when at work.
 Generally the goal is to remove only as much milk as your baby wants to eat.

 How to make more milk?
 Or less milk?

 To increase your milk supply, remove milk more often, at least every 2 to 3 hours, day and night.
 Switching sides frequently, when swallowing slows, may also help.
 It may take 24 to 48 hours to see an increase in your milk supply once you start removing more frequently.

 To decrease your milk supply, remove milk less often.
-The longer milk sits in your breast, the less milk you will make.
-Some mothers will nurse on the same breast for more than one feeding.
-Their baby will get more of the back milk and at the same time their other breast may start to make a bit less milk.
-This can be helpful if a mother makes too much milk and wants to decrease her supply.
+The longer milk sits in a breast, the less milk you will make.
+Some mothers will nurse on the same breast for more than one feeding if they store a large amount of milk in each breast (see our information on An Abundant Milk Supply).